 - students to explore specific topics that interest them within the broad theme of the course; - both individual and collaborative work to be shared with the class and perhaps with external groups, including, but not limited to preparing presentations; providing leadership for class discussions and activities; writing articles and/or reviews; performances; multimedia and artistic works).
-For example, I think it would be useful to for some or all of the students in this class to continue work on the Alternative Education Resource wiki, which EDCP 508 students created in 2015: http://wiki.ubc.ca/Alternative_Education - both peer review and evaluation of course activities and "products" as well as a critical self-assessment of learning at the course.
+For example, some students may want to continue work on the Alternative Education Resource wiki, which EDCP 508 students created in 2015; http://wiki.ubc.ca/Alternative Education - both peer review and evaluation of course activities and "products" as well as a critical self-assessment of learning at the course.